Cake by the Ocean

 "Cake by the Ocean" is the debut single by American band DNCE.
-It was released through Republic Records, as the lead single from their debut EP, Swaay, on September 18, 2015.
-It is also included on their debut studio album, DNCE (2016).
+It was released through Republic Records as the lead single from their debut extended play, Swaay, on September 18, 2015, with the song being released on the EP a month later on October 23.
+It was also included on their self-titled debut studio album, which was released on November 18, 2016.
+The song was produced by Mattman & Robin and was written by the duo alongside group member Joe Jonas and Justin Tranter, the latter of whom previously being a member of Semi Precious Weapons with another member of DNCE, Cole Whittle.

 "Cake by the Ocean" is a 1970s-inspired pop, R&B, dance, and disco-funk song.

-The song reached the top 10 on multiple national record charts including those of Australia, Canada, Germany, the United Kingdom, and the United States.
-It also topped the U.S. Billboard Adult Pop Songs airplay chart and has been certified Gold or higher by a number of recording industry associations.
-Billboard ranked "Cake by the Ocean" at number 44 on their "100 Best Pop Songs of 2016" list.
-Nielsen Music named "Cake by the Ocean" the second most-played song in Canada for 2016, behind only Justin Bieber's 2015 single, "Love Yourself".
+Lyrically, the song is about sexual intercourse.
+The song became a huge success, charting at number nine on the Billboard Hot 100.
+It has also charted in multiple countries, including Australia, Canada, Ireland, Italy, Japan (where it hit the top of the charts), New Zealand, Sweden, and the United Kingdom.
+The song was also certified platinum in seven countries and was certified Gold in Denmark.
+"Cake by the Ocean" was received positively by music critics, and it has appeared in several forms of media, including films, shows, video games, commercials, and trailers.

 Composition

 "Cake by the Ocean" was co-written by Joe Jonas, Justin Tranter, and Swedish duo Mattman & Robin, who also produced the song.
 Lyrically, the song is about sexual intercourse, but is also often interpreted to be referring to the cocktail Sex on the Beach.
 The song's title originated from Mattman & Robin's repeatedly confusing the phrase "sex on the beach" for "cake by the ocean".
+The original version includes the phrases, "go fucking crazy" and "God damn", which necessitated the production of "clean" versions with altered wording to ensure broadcasting obscenity requirements were met.